apua/altair_mat/README.txt

 + `customized OSBP`_ recipe

-The latest archive can be donwnloaded from `<ftp://csinfs.americas.hpqcorp.net/altair-recipe>`_ with credential `csi/csi`.
+The latest archive can be downloaded from `<ftp://csinfs.americas.hpqcorp.net/altair-recipe>`_ with credential `csi/csi`.